Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 8. It should take couple of mins to restart.

 ### Exercise-5
-#### Creating a job
+#### Creating a jenkins job
 Jenkins Job Builder takes simple descriptions of Jenkins jobs in YAML or JSON format and uses them to configure Jenkins.
-You can keep your job descriptions in human readable text format in a version control system to make changes and auditing easier
+You can keep your job descriptions in human readable text format in a version control system to make changes and auditing easier.

 1. Click on `Create new Job`